clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dars.rst

 .. _dars:

-Deep Analytics Reference Stack
+Data Analytics Reference Stack
 ##############################

-This tutorial shows you how to use the Deep Analytics Reference Stack (DARS), and to optionally build your own images with the baseline Dockerfiles provided in the `DARS repository`_.
-Our tutorial assumes |CL-ATTR| is the host OS.
-However, any system that supports Docker containers can be used to follow these steps.
+This tutorial shows you how to use the Data Analytics Reference Stack (DARS), and to optionally build your own images with the baseline Dockerfiles provided in the `DARS repository`_.
+Our assumption is that |CL-ATTR| is the host.
+However, any system that supports Docker\* containers can be used to follow these steps.

 .. contents::
    :local:
    :depth: 1

-The Deep Analytics Reference Stack release
+The Data Analytics Reference Stack release
 ******************************************

-The Deep Analytics Reference Stack provides two prebuilt Docker images, available on `Docker Hub`_:
+The Data Analytics Reference Stack provides two pre-built Docker images, available on `Docker Hub`_:

-* A Clear Linux derived `DARS with OpenBlas`_ stack optimized for `OpenBLAS`_
+* A |CL|-derived `DARS with OpenBlas`_ stack optimized for `OpenBLAS`_
-* A Clear Linux derived  `DARS with MKL`_ stack optimized for `MKL`_
+* A |CL|-derived  `DARS with MKL`_ stack optimized for `MKL`_

-You can get the latest component versions for each image in the :file:`README` found in the `DARS repository`_.
-Because |CL| is a rolling distribution, the package version numbers in the |CL| based containers may not be the latest released by |CL|.
+We recommend you view the latest component versions for each image in the :file:`README` found in the `DARS repository`_.
+Because |CL| is a rolling distribution, the package version numbers in the |CL|-based containers may not be the latest released by |CL|.

 Using the Docker Images